 Until the 1960s, Tracht was worn for Oktoberfest just like at any other Bavarian fest.
 Then, the disconnection between the unorganized wearing of Tracht and the Oktoberfest started to dramatically change.
 It was the local fashion store, Loden Frey, to create the first commercial link between Oktoberfest and Tracht.
 For the very first time in Munich, Tracht was advertised as the perfect Oktoberfest apparel.
 This link became stronger due to the Olympic Games in Munich in 1972, where hostesses wore Dirndl and Bavarian culture got displayed, not least, during the opening ceremony to a worldwide audience.
 Resembling today’s Tracht hype, even Yves Saint Laurent sold Tracht-like clothing back then.

 Shortly after, that hype already came to a very quick end but returned every decade in some way.
-Its 90s-incarnation also created the so-called “Landhausmode”.
+Its 90s incarnation also created the so-called “Landhausmode”.
 A type of fashion, which combined naive medieval and Tracht references to a short-lived esthetic incident.
-Quickly disappeared, it made room for a new Tracht wave starting the 2000s, which has survived ever since and may still not have reached its peak.
+Quickly disappeared, it made room for a new Tracht wave starting in the 2000s, which has survived ever since and may still not have reached its peak.
 In the second half of the 2000s, even tourists started to dress up for Oktoberfest.
 At the same time, commercial Oktoberfest-type festivals appeared all over German-speaking Europe.